-Successful application of this module requires a reasonable working knowledge of the Rockwell Automation PLC hardware, the MVI71-N2 Module and the application in which the combination is to be used.
+Successful application of this module requires a reasonable working knowledge of the Rockwell Automation CompactLogix or MicroLogix hardware, the MVI69-N2 Module and the application in which the combination is to be used.
 For this reason, it is important that those responsible for implementation satisfy themselves that the combination will meet the needs of the application without exposing personnel or equipment to unsafe or inappropriate working conditions.